 1. Site statistics

-Site statistics reports help you understand how people interact with your LMS.
-These are generic reports that can include a wide range of items such as the number of learners, instructors, courses, organizations, enrollments, active courses, assessments, files, etc. These reports offer a quick overview of your training efforts and their scale.
+Site statistics reporting can help you understand how learners are interacting with your LMS.
+These generic reports can include a range of items such as the number of learners, instructors, courses, organizations, enrollments, active courses, assessments, files, etc. These reports offer a quick overview of your training efforts and their scale.

 2. Organization statistics